epanopolis/Bertrand_powered_by_Spock/README.md

 Excuse my "newbie" first publication of a GitHub repository.

+Here are some basic installation instructions:

-1. Install the package and its subdirectories into a root directory named "bertrand" and point your URI server to it.
+1. Install the package release and its subdirectories into a root directory named "bertrand" and point your URI server to it.

 2. Create a WSGI server and configure it.